Severance pay for employees on permanent contracts

 Amount of compensation

-The statutory allowance is calculated from salaries raw prior to dismissal.
+Statutory compensation is calculated on the basis of wages raw prior to dismissal.

-The allowance may not be less than 1/4 month's salary per year of service.
+The allowance may not be less than 1/4 of a month's salary per year of service.

 If the employee worked full-time before moving to part-time (or vice versa), compensation is calculated proportionally the duration of each period.